 Likewise, DofE Operations teams would be happy to help out with presenting to parents and carers and talking them through what their children would get from their DofE.

-Just contact your Regional or Country Office to talk about your plans.
+Just contact your Country Office to talk about your plans.

 Use your organisation’s communications channels…

 Make the most of the channels your young people and their parents and carers use to find information from your organisation by letting them know that they can sign up to do their DofE.

 It could be by letter, email, school newsletter, on your organisation’s social media networks, intranet or other online platforms – whatever’s likely to catch the eye of potential participants and their families.